ngtn0502/javascript-note/README.md

 }
 ```

-`Await` will be stop decode until the `Fetch` function fulfill and return an promise - this `async function happen in the background` so `stop decode` does not affect the main `threat` of `JavaScrip` - so it not blocking the callstack.
+`Await` will be stop decode until the `Fetch` function fulfill and return an promise - this `async function happen in the background` so `stop decode` does not affect the main `thread` of `JavaScrip` - so it not blocking the callstack.

 `Response` variable will the result of the `promise fetch` when it fulfill